West Memphis Grits Soufflé

 Ingredients:

-Grits (specially processed degerminated white corn grits, salt, calcium carbonate, reduced iron, niacin, BHT and citric acid, thiamin mononitrate, riboflavin, folic acid), Colby-Jack Cheese (pasteurized milk, cheese cultures, salt, enzymes, annatto), Whole Milk, Butter (sweet cream, salt, annatto, nonfat milk solids, sodium caseinate, disodium phosphate), Sweet Corn Puree, Minced Shallots, Red Pepper Spice (salt, spices, garlic, silicon dioxide), Diced Sweet Onion, Spices, Green Onions, Jalapeno Pepper
+Grits (degerminated white corn grits, salt, calcium carbonate, reduced iron, niacin, BHT and citric acid, thiamin mononitrate, riboflavin, folic acid), Cheddar Cheese (pasteurized milk, cheese cultures, salt, enzymes, annatto), Whole Milk, Olive Oil, Butter, Sweet Corn Puree, Shallots, Spices, White Onion, Green Onions, Green Chiles

 Special Notes: